henk717/llamacpp-for-kobold/README.md

 - Note: Many OSX users have found that the using Accelerate is actually faster than OpenBLAS.
 To try, you may wish to run with `--noblas` and compare speeds.

 ### Arch Linux Packages
-There are 4 AUR packages available: [CPU-only](https://aur.archlinux.org/packages/koboldcpp-cpu), [CLBlast](https://aur.archlinux.org/packages/koboldcpp-clblast), [CUBLAS](https://aur.archlinux.org/packages/koboldcpp-cuda), and [HIPBLAS](https://aur.archlinux.org/packages/koboldcpp-hipblas).
+There are 4 community made AUR packages available: [CPU-only](https://aur.archlinux.org/packages/koboldcpp-cpu), [CLBlast](https://aur.archlinux.org/packages/koboldcpp-clblast), [CUBLAS](https://aur.archlinux.org/packages/koboldcpp-cuda), and [HIPBLAS](https://aur.archlinux.org/packages/koboldcpp-hipblas).
 They are, respectively, for users with no GPU, users with a GPU (vendor-agnostic), users with NVIDIA GPUs, and users with a supported AMD GPU.

 The recommended installation method is through an AUR helper such as [paru](https://aur.archlinux.org/packages/paru) or [yay](https://aur.archlinux.org/packages/yay):